pablodeyvid11/Pablo-Deyvid-de-Paiva/README.md

 :robot: Robotics experience with arduino;

-:books: IFRN student in technical course in computer science;
+:books: Graduating in the Bachelor's Degree in Information Technology at the Federal University of Rio Grande do Norte (UFRN);

 :cupid: I love computer networks, backend languages, embedded systems and coffee;